-The impact assessment indicated that the impact on the grassland vegetation will be low, while the spruits and wetland will be crossed easily without having any pylons close to these systems, therefore there will be negligible impacts on the vegetation of the spruits and wetlands.
+The impact assessment indicated that the impact on the grassland vegetation will be low, while the impact on the wetlands will be negligible.

-Should the conservation authority of Mpumalanga regard it as feasible and acceptable to develop the proposed powerline, it is suggested that, from a vegetation and flora point of view, the development of the powerline can be supported.
+Should the conservation authority of Mpumalanga regard it as feasible and acceptable to develop the proposed by-pass powerline, it is suggested that, from a vegetation and flora point of view, the development of the powerline can be supported.